 What is Conditional Discharge?
 Conditional Discharge is a diversionary program that under certain circumstances an individual may enter as an alternative to being prosecuted for a criminal offense.
 If all of the conditions of the program are met, eventually the charges will be dismissed.
-Individuals who have been accused of a disorderly persons offense involving marijuana or hash may be eligible.
 In order to be eligible, the offense must be the individual’s first offense.
 Rarely, the program will apply to criminal charges involving other drugs like stimulants, depressants, or hallucinogens, but usually charges involving these drugs do not constitute disorderly persons offenses, so offenders are usually ineligible.

 I am Anthony N. Palumbo, a New Jersey criminal defense and municipal court defense attorney with over 35 years of criminal trial experience.
 Having the experience as a former prosecutor and current public defender has given me a superior knowledge of both sides of the law.
 I understand that being charged with a drug related crime can be frightening.
 When facing such serious charges you will want an attorney that has superior knowledge, strategies, skillful negotiation tactics and a reputation in the local courts to fight for your rights.
 You may have the option of a diversionary program which can clear your name of past criminal conduct.
 Contact me today at 908-643-6801 for a free initial consultation, I will be happy to provide the answers you need.

 The Law Offices of Anthony N. Palumbo represents clients throughout New Jersey including Monmouth County, Middlesex County, Ocean County, Union County, Somerset County, Hudson County and Essex County.

 In order to qualify for Conditional Discharge, all of the following elements must be present.